-- (d) The commission shall not implement standards pursuant to the proceeding required by subdivision (b) unless it determines that the benefits of the standards exceed the costs. - (e) The commission shall determine the feasibility of the use of zero greenhouse gas emission fuel cell systems to replace diesel backup power systems. - (f) Before January 1, 2008, the commission shall prepare and submit to the Legislature a report on the results of the proceeding.
+- (c) The commission, in developing any standards pursuant to the proceeding required by subdivision (b), shall consider current best practices and technical feasibility for establishing battery backup requirements. - (d) The commission shall not implement standards pursuant to the proceeding required by subdivision (b) unless it determines that the benefits of the standards exceed the costs. - (e) The commission shall determine the feasibility of the use of zero greenhouse gas emission fuel cell systems to replace diesel backup power systems. - (f) Before January 1, 2008, the commission shall prepare and submit to the Legislature a report on the results of the proceeding.
 SEC.
-89. Section 11908.1 of the Public Utilities Code is amended to read:

-11908.1. (a) Notwithstanding Section 11908, a district with a board having seven directors may provide, by resolution or ordinance, that each director shall receive compensation in an amount not to exceed one hundred dollars (\$100) per day for each day's attendance at public meetings of the board or for each day's service rendered as a director by request of the board, not exceeding a total of six days in any calendar month, or, in lieu of that compensation, a salary of not to exceed six hundred dollars (\$600) per month subject to annual adjustments pursuant to subdivision (b).
-The resolution or ordinance may also authorize reimbursement for any expenses incurred in the performance of a director's duties required or authorized by the board.
-No resolution or ordinance establishing compensation pursuant to this subdivision shall provide for any automatic increase in that compensation.

-- (b) Any district which adopts salaries for directors pursuant to subdivision (a) may increase those salaries by not more than 5 percent for each calendar year following the operative date of the last adjustment, commencing with the calendar year following adoption of the salary or increase. - (c) Reimbursement for these expenses is subject to Sections 53232.2 and 53232.3 of the Government Code. - SEC.
-90. Section 11908.2 of the Public Utilities Code is amended to read: - 11908.2.
-Notwithstanding Section 11908, the board of a district which has owned and operated an electric distribution system for at least eight years and has a population of 250,000 or more may provide, by ordinance or resolution, that each director shall receive compensation in an amount not to exceed one hundred dollars

-(\$100) per day for each day's attendance at public meetings of the board or for each day's service rendered as a director by request of the board, not exceeding a total of 10 days in any calendar month.
-The ordinance or resolution may also authorize reimbursement for any expenses incurred in the performance of the director's duties required or authorized by the board.
-The board may, by resolution or ordinance, increase the compensation per day by not more than 5 percent for each calendar year following the operative date of the last adjustment, commencing with the 1988 calendar year.
-No resolution or ordinance establishing compensation pursuant to this subdivision shall provide for any automatic increase in that compensation.
-For purposes of this section, the determination of whether a director's activities on any specific day are compensable shall be made pursuant to Article 2.3 (commencing with Section 53232) of Chapter 2 of Part 1 of Division 2 of Title 5 of the Government Code.
-Reimbursement for these expenses is subject to Sections 53232.2 and 53232.3 of the Government Code.

-SEC.
-91. Section 22407 of the Public Utilities Code is amended to read:

-22407.
-Each member of the board of directors may receive compensation in an amount not to exceed one hundred dollars (\$100) for each attendance at the meeting of the board held within the district, which amount shall be fixed from time to time by the board.
-No director, however, shall receive pay for more than four meetings in any calendar month.

-Each director may be allowed, with the approval of the board, travel and other expenses necessarily incurred by the member in the performance of the member's duties.
-For purposes of this section, the determination of whether a director's activities on any specific day are compensable shall be made pursuant to Article 2.3 (commencing with Section 53232) of Chapter 2 of Part 1 of Division 2 of Title 5 of the Government Code.
-Reimbursement for these expenses is subject to Sections 53232.2 and 53232.3 of the Government Code.

-SEC.
-78. Section 41030 of the Revenue and Taxation Code is amended to read:

-41030.
-The Office of Emergency Services shall determine annually, on or before October 1, a surcharge rate that it estimates

-- will produce sufficient revenue to fund the current fiscal year's - 911 costs.
-The surcharge rate shall be determined by dividing the - costs (including incremental costs) the Office of Emergency - 4 Services estimates for the current fiscal year of 911 plans approved - pursuant to Section 53115 of the Government Code, less the available balance in the State Emergency Telephone Number - 7 Account in the General Fund, by its estimate of the charges for - intrastate telephone communications services and VoIP service to - which the surcharge will apply for the period of January 1 to December 31, inclusive, of the next succeeding calendar year, but 10 - 11 in no event shall such surcharge rate in any year be greater than - 12 three-quarters of 1 percent nor less than one-half of 1 percent.
-13
+78. Section 41030 of the Revenue and Taxation Code is amended to read: - 41030.
+The Office of Emergency Services shall determine annually, on or before October 1, a surcharge rate that it estimates will produce sufficient revenue to fund the current fiscal year's 911 costs.
+The surcharge rate shall be determined by dividing the costs (including incremental costs) the Office of Emergency Services estimates for the current fiscal year of 911 plans approved pursuant to Section 53115 of the Government Code, less the available balance in the State Emergency Telephone Number Account in the General Fund, by its estimate of the charges for intrastate telephone communications services and VoIP service to which the surcharge will apply for the period of January 1 to December 31, inclusive, of the next succeeding calendar year, but in no event shall such surcharge rate in any year be greater than three-quarters of 1 percent nor less than one-half of 1 percent. - SEC.

-- SEC.
 79. Section 41031 of the Revenue and Taxation Code is amended to read: - 41031.
-The Office of Emergency Services shall make its determination of the surcharge rate each year no later than October 1 and shall notify the board of the new rate, which shall be fixed by the board to be effective with respect to charges made for intrastate telephone communication services and VoIP service on or after January 1 of the next succeeding calendar year.

-- SEC.
-80. Section 41032 of the Revenue and Taxation Code is amended to read: - Immediately upon notification by the Office of 41032.
-Emergency Services and fixing the surcharge rate, the board shall each year no later than November 15 publish in its minutes the new rate, and it shall notify by mail every service supplier registered with it of the new rate.
+The Office of Emergency Services shall make its determination of the surcharge rate each year no later than October 1 and shall notify the board of the new rate, which shall be fixed by the board to be effective with respect to charges made for intrastate telephone communication services and VoIP service on or after January 1 of the next succeeding calendar year. - SEC.
+80. Section 41032 of the Revenue and Taxation Code is amended to read: - 41032.
+Immediately upon notification by the Office of Emergency Services and fixing the surcharge rate, the board shall each year no later than November 15 publish in its minutes the new rate, and it shall notify by mail every service supplier registered with it of the new rate.